 - Honey – Honey helps a mask stick to your skin but is also useful for its antimicrobial properties.

-- Avocado – Add the fatty avocado fruit to a mask helps with extra hydration.
+- Avocado – Adding the fatty avocado fruit to a mask helps with extra hydration.
 Growing avocado is easy too.

 - Egg yolk – The yolk of an egg tightens skin that is oily.